Zucchini Baked Oatmeal

 White casserole dish filled with zucchini baked oatmeal.

-Zucchini baked oatmeal is so easy to make and a delicious breakfast or healthy snack.
+Zucchini baked oatmeal is so easy to make and a delicious breakfast or filling snack.
 This baked zucchini oatmeal recipe is egg free and dairy free and perfect for meal prep!

 Print Pin Save Rate